typedb-osi/typedb-jupyter/README.md

 # TypeDB Jupyter connector

-Runs TypeQL statements against a TypeDB database from a Jupyter notebook using the `%tql` IPython magic command.
+Runs TypeQL statements against a TypeDB database from a Jupyter notebook using the `%typedb` and `%typeql` IPython magic commands.

 ## Getting started